 One of the top priorities during the UICC-presidency will be to highlight and combat inequity within cancer treatment and care.

 It is unacceptable that 7 out of 10 cancer deaths occur in low- and middle-income countries.
 But we also see inequities in Sweden.
-Not everyone has the same access to early detection and treatment, and this must change.
+Not everyone has the same access to early detection and treatment – a reality that must change.

-AMR is another issue that is incredibly important globally.
+AMR is another issue that is of global importance.

 Today, it is estimated that at least one in five cancer patients globally will need antibiotics during their treatment, and drug-resistant infections affect cancer patients disproportionately.